 g.
-Message Externals in Tape Relay.
+Message Externals in Tape Relay

-resent tape relay systems cannot operate without undisguised routing indicators.
-The U.K. and U.S. agree that undisguised routing indicators provide valuable intelligence and that their radio transmission over radio and sensitive line circuits must be eliminated.
-Therefore, present tape relay procedures require a basic overhaul.
-The U.K. and U.S. agree that the most feasible alternative appears to be the adoption of total link encryption using cryptosystems capable of providing "automatic traffic flow security".
+Present tape relay systems cannot operate without undisguised routing indicators.
+The U.K. and U.S. agree that undisguised routing indicators provide valuable intelligence and that their transmission over radio and sensitive line circuits must be eliminated.
+The U.K. and U.S. agree that an effective method appears to be the adoption of total link encryption. on radio and sensitive landline circuits using cryptosystems capable of providing "automatic traffic flow security".
 The U.K. and U.S. have agreed the following definition of this term:

-"Automatic traffic flow security is the condition achieved by automatic means, in which an enemy is denied knowledge of the volume and routing of traffic passed over a circuit."
+"Automatic traffic flow security is the condition achieved by automatic means, in which an enemy is denied knowledge of the volume and routing of traffic passed over a circuit".

-Thus automatic traffic flow security not only disguises message externals but also prevents traffic analyses based on total volume and message lengths.
+This automatic traffic flow security not only disguises message externals but also prevents traffic analyses based on total volume and message lengths.

-3. Recommendations.
+3. Recommendations

 a.
-The U.K. and U.S. fully realise that proper implementation of the above constitutes an ideal, but agree that serious and urgent consideration may given the determination of the maximum degree of transmission security which can be achieved.
-They accordingly recommend that the small Working Groups consisting of security advisors and users should be set up on both sides of the Atlantic to provide a solution to the problem.
-The results should be exchanged between the U.K. and U.S. and on the basis of these combined plans made.
+The U.K. and U.S. accordingly recommend that small Working Groups consisting of security advisers and users should be set up on both sides of the Atlantic to study the problems and propose a solution.
+The results should be exchanged between the U.K. and U.S. and, on the basis of these, Combined plans made.
 Although no limit should be placed on the terms of reference of these groups in the field of transmission security, it is felt that the following list includes those items on which immediate action is possible: